 Allied Gardens Real Estate Guide

-Value depends on the exact pocket, systems, roof and foundation condition, outdoor space, canyon or road noise, ADU potential, and whether the home competes more directly with Del Cerro, San Carlos, Grantville, or broader 92120 options.
+The specific street or section, the systems, the roof and foundation condition, the outdoor space, the canyon or road noise, the ADU potential — and whether the home competes more directly with Del Cerro, San Carlos, Grantville, or broader 92120 options.

 Allied Gardens FAQ